-The final two resource management plans (RMPs) for the Preserves were completed and finalized in September 2018.
+Resource management plans (RMPs) for the Preserves were finalized in September 2018.
 These RMPs guide the management of the Preserves as outlined within the Conservation Plan.
 Staff will continue to oversee and manage the Preserves until a long-term manager(s) is established.